Waveform Modelling for the Laser Interferometer Space Antenna: Waveform generation acceleration

 \subsubsection{Status}

-In recent years, \GPUs have seen increased interest from the community for use in waveform creation, as well as \GW-related analysis in general.
-Unfortunately, FPGAs are yet to be utilized in the \GW community. \GPUs have been used for precessing waveforms, as well as population analysis related to ground-based observations from the \LVK observing network \cite{Talbot:2019okv}.
+Recently FPGAs have started to be used by the GW community \cite{Que:2021cqo,Martins:2024rsj} for data analysis but, to the best of our knowledge, they have not been used for waveform generation.
+In recent years, \GPUs have seen increased interest from the community for use in waveform creation, as well as \GW-related analysis in general. \GPUs have been used for precessing waveforms, as well as population analysis related to ground-based observations from the \LVK observing network \cite{Talbot:2019okv,Edwards:2023sak}.
 In this work, the waveform and the detector response were calculated directly on the \GPU hardware.
 To limit the cost of Bayesian inference in ground-based observing, \GPUs were recently used to greatly accelerate the creation of surrogate waveform models using techniques such as artificial neural networks \cite{Khan:2020fso}.
 The creation of \MBHB waveforms has also been implemented for LISA, including both the source-frame waveforms and the LISA response function for use in LISA parameter estimation studies \cite{Katz:2020hku} ($\sim$500x acceleration).
 The generation scheme for this work calculated, in parallel, accurate waveforms and LISA response information on sparse grids.
 Then, to scale to the full data stream, cubic spline interpolation was leveraged.
 This technique is generally well-suited for parallelization.

 For \EMRIs, \GPUs have been used to improve the efficiency of black hole perturbation theory calculations within the \GSF community \cite{McKennon:2012iq,Khanna:2010jv,Field:2020rjr}.
 In this work, the many harmonics of \EMRI metric perturbation are computed in parallel as the orbit evolves.
 In terms of data-analysis related waveform creation for \EMRIs, the \AAK \cite{Chua:2017ujo} waveform from the \texttt{EMRI Kludge Suite} was accelerated with \GPUs (\texttt{gpuAAK}) for use in the LISA Data Challenges ($\sim$1000x).
 Additionally, the first fully relativistic fast and accurate \EMRI waveform that goes beyond the kludge approximations was implemented on \GPUs resulting in a considerable increase in efficiency ($\sim$2000x) \cite{Chua:2020stf,Katz:2021yft}.
 Both the \texttt{gpuAAK} and the fast and accurate \EMRI waveforms generate sparse orbital and phase trajectories in serial on a \CPU.
 These sparse trajectories are then scaled with spline interpolation to the full waveform sampling rate.
 This scaling is performed for each separate harmonic mode so that they can be properly and accurately combined into the final waveform.
 It is actually this summation over $\sim10^6-10^7$ time points, each with a combination of $\sim$1000s of harmonic modes, that most requires the \GPU architecture for optimal results.